-Planning Healthy Places is a guidebook that provides important air quality and public health information for addressing the potential land use compatibility issues associated with locating people in close proximity to local sources of air pollution, specifically toxic air contaminants and fine particulate matter.
+Planning Healthy Places is a guidebook that provides important air quality and public health information, and is intended to assist local governments in addressing and minimizing potential air quality issues by providing tools and recommended best practices that can be implemented to reduce exposure and emissions from local sources of air pollutants.
 The Bay Area Air Quality Management District (Air District) provides this information to be considered by land use planners, elected officials, developers, community groups, public health advocates, and anyone interested in integrating land use, air quality and public health.
-This guidebook contains specific recommendations for reducing air pollution emissions and reducing exposure to these emissions.
 The Air District intends that the information and recommendations in this guidebook be incorporated into city or county General Plans, neighborhood or specific plans, land use development ordinances, or into single projects.
-The Air District's primary goal in providing this guidebook is to support efficient and sustainable land use development while assuring clean, healthy air for existing and future residents.
+The Air District's primary goal in providing this guidebook is to support and promote infill development - which is vital to reducing vehicle miles traveled (VMT) and the associated air pollutant and greenhouse gas (GHG) emissions - while minimizing local exposure to air pollution and promoting clean, healthy air for existing and future residents.